 Among the woodcut illustrations in the text, the full-page armillary sphere with the inhabited earth by Albrecht Dürer (Meder 262) stands out.
 In the 6th chapter of the 7th book reproduced armillary sphere stands out for precision of representation...
 It shows how the humanistic cosmographers have been consistently put forward during the study of Ptolemy to the perfection of spherical projection of the earth.
 It retrospective proves the justification of the Dürer-Stabius world map.
 (Schoch 275).
 The authorship of Dürer is unquestionably solid at this sheet, since Johann Tscherte, the imperial architect in Vienna, has mentioned this armillary sphere in two letters to Pirkheimer as drawn by our mutual friend Albrecht Dürer.
 (Thausing, Dürer II p.
 223).

-All maps of this atlas are shown on my new Atlas Gallery website: 1541 Ptolemy/Fries Atlas
+All maps of this atlas are shown in high resolution on our Atlas-Gallery website: 1541 Ptolemy/Fries Atlas

 |Title||Claudii Ptolemaei Alexandrini Geographicae Enarrationis, Libri Octo ...
 Prostant Lugduni apud Hugonem a Porta.
 M. D. XLI.|